dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * parallel code running in multiple threads - multithreading programming
 * parallel execution of instructions inside single thread - can be used by cpu inside single cpu to speed up (when java compiler re-organize code, it may do so to run some lines non-dependent in parallel)
 JVM:
-* each thread has it's own stack where local variables stored:
+* each thread has its own stack where local variables stored:
     * primitive types (byte/short/int/long/boolean) - variable itself stored in the stack
     * complex types - reference to object stored in stack, object itself stored in heap
 * heap - contains all objects created by java app
 On hardware we don't have stack/heap, so variables from stack/heap stored in memory, and can be copied into cache
 Rules:
-* if 2 or more thread sharing an object, until you use `volatile` or `synchronized` there is no guarantee that changes by one thread would be visible to others.
+* if 2 or more thread reading an object, until you use `volatile` or `synchronized` there is no guarantee that changes by one thread would be visible to others.
 This make sense, cause one thread may change value in his cache, but not yet flush it to memory.
 So in memory and other thread's cache old value reside. `volatile` keyword make sure that cpu cache flush changes to memory immediately after value changed, and all other threads always read from memory
 * if 2 or more thread writing to object, even if you use `volatile` we may have condition where 2 threads will flush some results without coordinating with each other. if 2 threads increment value by 1, then value=3, but since each will flush it's own copy, final value in memory would be 2
 So to summarize you can say:
 * `volatile` - single write + multiple reads